Select Page

 Running tasks

-A single task can be run by clicking on the corresponding button.
-To run several tasks in a row, tick the box in the upper right corner of the task you want to run and click the green run arrow button.
-After each task, the estimated values are displayed in the “Results” tab and outputted as text files in the result folder next to the Monolix project.
+A single task can be run by clicking on the corresponding button under Tasks.
+To run several tasks in a row, tick the checkbox in the upper right corner of each task you want to run (it will change from white to blue) and click the green run button.
+After each task, the estimated values are displayed in the Results tab and output as text files in the result folder with the same name as and next to the Monolix project.

 Estimation of the population parameters